ahrefs/ocannl/lib/shape_inference.md

 * `apply_constraint`: if there's enough information in a row -- in particular it is not open i.e. there is no row variable -- solves the row constraint.
 Currently, there's just `Total_elems n`: if there's just one `dim` variable, it will become `n` divided by the product of other dimensions.
 * `solve_dim_ineq`: solves a single inequality between two values of type `dim`; returns derived equations and inequalities.
 It maintains the between-variable bounds and the least-upper-bound (LUB).
 But there can only be one LUB (a dimension > 1) without forcing the bound variable itself to a solved form (with dimension = 1).
 * `solve_row_ineq`: solves a single inequality between two rows; returns derived equations and inequalities.
 It derives between-`dim` inequalities from the known parts of the compared rows.
 It maintains between-row-variable bounds (when known parts of the rows match) and the LUB.
 It forces the `cur` side to have at least the number of axes of the `subr` side (via a variables-only `template`).
 It updates the LUB by computing dimensions-wise LUBs.
+* `solve_inequalities` solves equations, inequalities, and row constraints, until only row constraints remain.
+Row constraints can "pass" if there is not enough information, rather than reflecting their effect in the environment.

 ## Projections inference